 Members of the Student Body Association officers are classified as full-time students who have completed 30 or more hours of college work.
 The SBA officers are comprised of a President, Vice President, Secretary and Treasurer and are elected during the spring semester for the upcoming college year.
-The sponsors of the SBA are Dr. Amanda Walton and Dr. Randall Lee.
+The sponsor of the SBA is Romonica Jones, Director of Student Life.